[Must-see for beginners] What is hardware? A simple explanation with all the technical terms you need to understand!

 I hope this article has helped you understand at least a little bit about what hardware is

-Nezumi-san's Infrastructure Engineer Dojo, a channel run by our company It's a great channel where you can learn infrastructure knowledge from scratch, so if you're interested, please subscribe and rate it!
+It's a fantastic channel where you can learn about infrastructure from scratch, so if you're interested, please subscribe and give it a thumbs up!